shahid-paramit/docs-getting-started/source/includes/_build.md

 # Building a pipe

 You can build a pipe in the Web App using the Pipe Builder.
 A longer walkthrough can be found in the [Web App Documentation](https://www.flex.io/docs/web-app/#building-and-running-a-pipe).
+Further, a [video detailing the process can be found on YouTube here](https://www.youtube.com/watch?v=enybDpEh-2U).

 For this tutorial, we'll start with a blank pipe and then add an input and a few other steps.